mvaisakh/development/7_hardware-compatibility/7_3_sensors.md

 milliseconds of each other.
 *   The Gyroscope sensor event timestamps MUST be on the same time base as the camera subsystem and within 1 millisconds of error.
-*   The latency of delivery of samples to the HAL SHOULD be below 5 milliseconds from the instant the data is available on the physical sensor hardware.
+*   High Fidelity sensors MUST deliver samples to applications within 5 milliseconds from the time when the data is available on the physical sensor to the application.
 *   The power consumption MUST not be higher than 0.5 mW when device is static and 2.0 mW when device is moving when any combination of the following sensors are enabled: